This set of Strength of Materials Questions and Answers for Entrance exams focuses on “Analyse Slope of Various beams”.

 d) Nominal Buoyance Centre

 Explanation: NBC stands for National Building Code.
-According to NBC, the all the buildings existing and in construction are classified into number of groups.
-The respective crustal details are followed with respective synapses.
+According to NBC, all the buildings existing and in construction are classified into number of groups.
+The respective crystal details are followed with respective synapses.

 a) Bearing capacity